Surveying and Mapping (Bachelor’s Degree)

 - use GIS and GPS technology

 Students graduate with a Bachelor of Science Degree in Surveying and Mapping.

 - use multimedia technology to enhance classroom learning

 VIDEO: DRONES EXTEND SURVEYORS' TOOLBOX

-Drones are giving mapping and surveying professionals new ways to conduct their work, the Akron Beacon Journal reports.
+Drones are giving mapping and surveying professionals new ways to conduct their work.

 Experience surveying and mapping technology firsthand through the Surveying and Mapping Program's two computerized laboratories.
 They are equipped for: